-- Loss of consciousness: This is most serious sign of an overdose.
+- Loss of consciousness: This is the most serious sign of an overdose.
 The victim is unable to communicate what is hurting them or what they’re feeling.

 - Gurgling noises and inability to hold basic conversation